Louise Bourgeois: Human Nature: Doing, Undoing and Redoing

 ABOUT THE EXHIBITION

 The exhibition Human Nature: Doing, Undoing and Redoing by world-renowned French artist Louise Bourgeois (1911-2010), is this year’s exhibition at the Norwegian Kistefos Museum.

-Being one of the 20th century's most significant and influential artists, the exhibition provides an exceptional insight into Louise Bourgeois’ lifelong studies of the human nature, and examines conditions that most of us recognize and experience throughout our lives.
+The exhibition provides an exceptional insight into one of the 20th century's most significant and influential artists.
+Louise Bourgeois’ lifelong studies of the human nature, and examines conditions that most of us recognize and experience throughout our lives

 Growth, amputation and regrowth are fundamental human conditions, inherent in our relationships with others, and part of our internal processes and emotions.
 Experiencing damage, both emotional and physical, and then having to repair and regrow, is a fundamental condition of our human lives.
 We experience hardship and destruction, and we grow stronger in order to move forward and survive.